Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 Timing is influenced by procedural obligations and external events.

-Scope is influenced by the need to maintain both paths.
+Scope is influenced by the need to maintain more than one possibility.

 No single point determines the overall direction of work.